 This executes the command as a single transaction and ensures that the whole restoration is completed successfully or no changes are applied to the database at all.
 Keep in mind that a single error may cause a big database restoration to abort.
 However, this is what you most likely want anyways.

-It is a good idea after restoring to run ANALYZE and check the output.
+and check the output.
 You can do this simply running the following command in a terminal console.

 $ psql -d database_name -c 'ANALYZE VERBOSE'

-Remember to replace database_name with the name of your database.
+with the name of your database.

-You can also import a specific table by adding the t parameter and the name of the database as follows.
+You can also import a specific table by adding the t

 $ pg_restore -j 8 backup.dump > database_name -t table_name

-If your dump is a plain-text SQL file you should use the psql tool instead.
-The pg_restore command does not support importing standard plain-text SQL files.
+If your dump is a plain-text SQL file you should use the psql

-It is very easy to import a database using psql.
-Simply run the following command from a terminal console.
+It is very easy to import a database using psql

 $ psql database_name < backup.sql

-Replace backup.dump with the name of your file and database_name with the name of the database to import it.
+with the name of the database to import it.

-Both pg_dump and pg_restore allow you to dump and restore remote databases.
+allow you to dump and restore remote databases.
 This is very helpful when your need to restore a database from another server.

-You can create a dump file locally using pg_dump and connect to a remote PostgreSQL database.
+and connect to a remote PostgreSQL database.
 You can do it as follows.

 $ pg_dump -h host -p 5432 -U username -Fc database_name > backup.dump

-Replace host with the IP address or hostname of your remote host where the PostgreSQL server is running.
+with the IP address or hostname of your remote host where the PostgreSQL server is running.
 Make sure to pass the same port as the database is running.
-Lastly, replace username with the username in the remote host that has access to your PostgreSQL database.
+Lastly, replace username

-If everything is working smoothly you will have a backup.dump file locally containing the database from the remote host.
+If everything is working smoothly you will have a backup.dump

-You can now restore this database using pg_restore locally as described above.
+You can now restore this database using pg_restore

-If you made a dump locally you can easily restore it into another machine directly from pg_restore tool.
-You would do something like this.
+If you made a dump locally you can easily restore it into another machine directly from pg_restore

 $ pg_dump -h host -p 5432 -U username -j 8 backup.dump > database_name

-Replace host with the IP address or hostname of your remote host where the PostgreSQL server is running.
+with the IP address or hostname of your remote host where the PostgreSQL server is running.
 Make sure to pass the same port as the database is running.
-Lastly, replace username with the username in the remote host that has access to your PostgreSQL database.
+Lastly, replace username

 Remember that the database needs to be previously created.
-You can do this also remotely, running this command before pg_restore.
+You can do this also remotely, running this command before pg_restore

 $ createdb -h host -p 5432 -U username database_name